pmillart/virtual-partner-bootcamp/Teams Developer/Day3/Exercise 04.md

 # Keep In Touch App Challenge Guide

-## Challenge 4: Setting up permissions
+## Challenge 4: Configure App Permissions

-In this challenge, you will add some skills to the two users that you interacted with in the Icebreaker app.
+In this challenge, you will configure Azure AD to allow your app to access to the Graph API.

 In an incognito or InPrivate browser session visit
 <br>
 ```
 https://portal.azure.com